andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 ## Content providers

 ### JIRA

-TODO JIRA update this to match new naming in jira.
-The Token is now called token without scopes "Create API token without scopes", rather than legacy.
+Gaunt Sloth supports two methods to integrate with JIRA:

+#### 1. Legacy Jira REST API (Unscoped Token)

-There's also "Create API token with scopes", but it does not seem to work with REST API yet.
+This uses the Unscoped API token (Aka Legacy API token) method with REST API v2.

+A legacy token can be acquired from `Atlassian Account Settings -> Security -> Create and manage API tokens -> [Create API token without scopes]`.

 Example configuration setting up JIRA integration using a legacy API token for both `review` and `pr` commands.
 Make sure you use your actual company domain in `baseUrl` and your personal legacy `token`.

-A legacy token can be acquired from `Atlassian Account Settings -> Security -> Create and manage API tokens`.

 JSON: